 There are a number of factors that can cause confusion, from serious health problems to vitamin deficiencies.
 Alcohol intoxication is a common cause of confusion.
-Other causes include:

 A concussion is a brain injury that occurs as a result of head trauma.
-A concussion can alter the level of alertness as well as judgment, coordination, and speech.
+A concussion can change someone’s level of alertness as well as their judgment, coordination, and speech.

 Your body loses fluids everyday through sweating, urination, and other bodily functions.
-If you do not replace these fluids often enough, you could eventually become dehydrated.
+If you don’t replace these fluids often enough, you could eventually become dehydrated.

-Certain medications can cause confusion.
-Not taking medications as prescribed can also cause confusion.
-Confusion is commonly seen in cancer treatment.
+Confusion is the most common sign of medical complications related to cancer treatment.
 Chemotherapy, which uses chemicals to kill cancer cells, often affects healthy cells along with cancerous ones.
-Chemotherapy can cause damage to your nerves which can affect your brain’s functions and cause confusion.
+Chemotherapy can cause damage to your nerves, which can affect your brain’s functions and cause confusion.